riga/jclass/README.md

 #### Property Descriptors

 All instance and class members given to ``_extend`` can also be applied as property descriptors that are passed to [``Object.defineProperty``](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/defineProperty).
+There are two approaches.

+##### Descriptors

-All you need to do is define members as objects and add a property ``descriptor: true``.
+Define members as objects and add a property ``descriptor: true``.
 Both, accessor-type and data-type descriptors are supported.

 ```javascript
 var JClass = require("jclass");